 Canine back injuries and spinal conditions require a back brace to support the spine and surrounding muscles.
 Back braces are designed to conform to and support the contours of the back.
 Back support helps relieve back pain while allowing pets to run, sit and go to the bathroom.

-The vertebraVe uses the comfort of breathable materials and memory foam inlays with the metal support rods to help stabilize a dog’s back.
-Back support is ideal for dogs with spinal arthritis, IVDD or back pain.
+The vertebraVe uses the comfort of breathable materials and memory foam inlays with metal support rods to help stabilize a dog’s back.
+Back support is ideal for dogs with spinal arthritis, IVDD, or back pain.

 Blind Dog Halo

-Although pet blindness is not a ‘mobility condition’, as their vision changes so does their confidence.
+Although pet blindness is not a ‘mobility condition,’ as their vision changes, so does their confidence.
 Adjusting to vision loss can be a struggle.
-Mapping their surroundings is a daily challenge which can lead to a pet feeling confused and lost in their own home.
+Mapping their surroundings is a daily challenge that can lead to a pet feeling confused and lost in their own home.

 A blind dog halo helps a pet to safely navigate the space around them.
 The halo gently bumps into obstacles before the pet does, to guide them around the house.
 A halo gives blind dogs and cats the confidence they need to move around safely.

 A change in a pet’s mobility does not have to be an end-of-life decision.
 There are mobility solutions available to you and your pet.
 With a little help, the right mobility aid, and the support of your pet care professional, your dog can live a happy, active life.